boost-edu-tools/gitinspectorgui/docs/api/reference.md

 This document specifies the Python functions you need to implement for GitInspectorGUI.
 The integration between JavaScript and Python is handled automatically - you just need to implement these Python functions according to the specifications below.

-> **Integration Details**: For technical information about how these functions are called from the frontend, see [PyO3 Architecture](../architecture/design-decisions.md).
+> **Integration Details**: For technical information about how these functions are called from the frontend, see [PyO3 Integration Architecture](../architecture/pyo3-integration.md).

 ## Core Functions